-- Hob/Oven/Grill Behind the plinth at the bottom of the oven housing. - Central Heating Combination Boiler Directly beneath the boiler. - Gas Space Heater (where fitted) Inside the removable hatch positioned in the side of the chimney breast
+- Hob/Oven/Grill Behind the plinth at the bottom of the oven (or hob if separate) housing. - Central Heating Combination Boiler Directly beneath the boiler.

 Water

 • Exterior - At the main feed pipe stopcock for the holiday home.

 Electricity

 - Exterior Park supply box for your holiday home. - Interior At the electrical consumer unit, usually situated in the twin or master bedroom wardrobe.